applicaster/developer.applicaster.com/docs/README.md

 # Overview
-Applicaster Developer Documentation is a static site builder that holds all the relevant technical and development documentation in a single place.
+Applicaster Developer Documentation is a tool that holds all the relevant technical and development documentation in a single place.
-The project imports the documentation data from Applicaster Github repositories (public & private) using a manifest file located at `config/api.manifest.json`.
+The project imports the documentation data from Applicaster Github repositories (public & private) using two manifest files:

+* `config/api.manifest.internal.yml`
+* `config/api.manifest.released.yml`

+> **Note:** Documentation imports happen every hour making sure that the docs stay in sync.

 ## Motivation
 When building the tool the following considerations were taken into account: